LOS ANGELES CITY COLLEGE

 All applicants must have an overall college GPA of 2.5 or higher.
 All applicants must also have an overall core bioscience (anatomy, physiology, microbiology) of 2.0 or higher, with no grade less than “C”.

-To graduate from the college and receive an AS degree in nursing, the following must be completed in the order listed below and prior to graduation.
+To graduate from the college and receive an AS degree in nursing, the following must be completed prior to graduation.
 Due to the new compressed schedule, the Nursing Faculty strongly encourages students to complete all coursework prior to entering the nursing program.

 We appreciate your interest in the nursing program and wish you success in achieving your career goals.
 You may stop by the nursing office, contact the nursing office at 323-953-4000 x2065, or visit the Nursing webpage at www.lacitycollege.edu